Christiane Noll

 Christiane Noll (born October 5, 1968) is an American actress and singer known for her work in musicals and on the concert stage.
-She originated the role of Emma Carew in Frank Wildhorn's Jekyll & Hyde, and had roles in Urinetown, Ragtime, and Dear Evan Hansen.
+She originated the role of Emma Carew in Frank Wildhorn's Jekyll & Hyde, and had roles in Urinetown and Dear Evan Hansen.
+For her role as Mother in the 2009 Broadway revival of Ragtime, she was nominated for the 2010 Tony Award for Best Actress in a Musical.

 Life and career

 Noll was born in New York City and raised in Leonia, New Jersey, where she attended Leonia High School.
 She is the daughter of conductor and Emmy Award-winning Music Supervisor for CBS, the late Ron Noll, and soprano Sara-Ann Noll.
 She graduated from Carnegie Mellon University.
 In 2006, Noll married actor Jamie LaVerdiere, who appeared in the Broadway production of the musical The Pirate Queen in 2007.
 The couple's first child, a girl, was born in February 2009.
 Noll has established the Charlotte Black Memorial Fund as an endowed award at Carnegie Mellon University.